Here's what the early weather forecast is predicting for the Great South Run

 The Met Office’s early forecast predicts that it will be ‘partly cloudy changing to sunny intervals by late morning’.

-We will bring you an updated weather forecast later in the week.
+We will bring you an updated weather forecast ahead of the weekend.
 So make sure to check back for that.